11notes/docker-ente/README.md

 * [ente](https://github.com/ente-io/ente/tree/main/server)
 * [alpine](https://alpinelinux.org)

-# TIPS 📌
+# GENERAL TIPS 📌
-* Use a reverse proxy like Traefik, Nginx, HAproxy to terminate TLS with a valid certificate
+* Use a reverse proxy like Traefik, Nginx, HAproxy to terminate TLS and to protect your endpoints
-* Use Let’s Encrypt certificates to protect your SSL endpoints
+* Use Let’s Encrypt DNS-01 challenge to obtain valid SSL certificates for your services

 # ElevenNotes™️
 This image is provided to you at your own risk.
 Always make backups before updating an image to a different version.
 Check the [releases](https://github.com/11notes/docker-ente/releases) for breaking changes.
-If you have any problems with using this image simply raise an [issue](https://github.com/11notes/docker-ente/issues), thanks .
-You can find all my repositories on [github](https://github.com/11notes?tab=repositories).
+If you have any problems with using this image simply raise an [issue](https://github.com/11notes/docker-ente/issues), thanks.
+If you have a question or inputs please create a new [discussion](https://github.com/11notes/docker-ente/discussions) instead of an issue.
+You can find all my other repositories on [github](https://github.com/11notes?tab=repositories).